-Since 2004, Sea Sense has applied flipper tags to turtles on an opportunistic basis.
-In 2012, Sea Sense commenced a green turtle flipper tagging programme during the peak nesting months of April and May at Juani Island and Temeke District which support Tanzania's two largest green turtle rookeries.
-Nesting females are tagged using titanium flipper tags with a TZ prefix to enable the identification of individual females.
-The tagging programme is repeated annually and is providing data on important reproductive parameters including clutch frequencies, levels of nest site fidelity and duration of inter-nesting intervals.
-2016 is the fifth consecutive season of flipper tagging and the patrol teams are now encountering many turtles that have been tagged in previous nesting seasons which is providing important insights into remigration intervals.
+In 2012, Sea Sense commenced a nesting green turtle population assessment.
+Monitoring is intensified during the peak nesting months of April and May at Juani Island and Kigamboni District, which support Tanzania's two largest green turtle rookeries.
+Individual nesting females are tagged using titanium flipper tags with a TZ prefix to enable the identification of individual females.
+The assessment is repeated annually and is providing data on important reproductive parameters including clutch frequencies, levels of nest site fidelity and duration of inter-nesting intervals.
+2021 was the ninth consecutive season of flipper tagging and the patrol teams are now encountering many turtles that have been tagged in previous nesting seasons, which is providing important insights into remigration intervals.

-More than two thirds of all recorded green turtle nests in Tanzania are laid in Juani Island and Temeke District so data from a continuous and focused monitoring programme can also be used to determine population sizes at other nesting sites in Tanzania where only track counts are available.
+More than two thirds of all recorded green turtle nests in Tanzania are laid in Juani Island and Kigamboni District, so data from a continuous and focused monitoring programme can also be used to determine population sizes at other nesting sites in Tanzania where only track counts are available.
 Analyses of tagging data also highlight the caution needed when using track counts from daily patrols and breeding frequencies quoted in published literature (average of three clutches per season for green turtles) to estimate population sizes.
-The flipper tagging programme has confirmed that green turtles in Tanzania frequently lay more than three clutches per season with some females laying as many as six clutches.
+Data from the population assessment have confirmed that green turtles in Tanzania frequently lay more than three clutches per season with some females laying as many as six clutches.

 One turtle did not fit into either strategy and instead migrated into Kenyan waters after finishing her nesting cycle but then returned to Tanzania to settle onto a foraging ground.
 It is unclear as to why the turtle travelled more than 1,000km before returning to a foraging ground close to her nesting beach.
 It is possible that she was a first time nester (neophyte) and so her navigational performance was based on limited experience.